- Clear away brain fog

-May is Mental Health Month, and an increasing number of people are having to face anxiety, grief, and depression during the coronavirus pandemic.
+During the Coronavirus pandemic and an election year, an increasing number of people are having to face anxiety, grief, and depression.
 As a collective, we have the opportunity to embrace, integrate, and step back; we create new paths to raise awareness and remove stigmas surrounding mental health challenges.

 You, or someone you know, are likely to be searching for a moment of sanity, searching for some inner rest.
 Creating awareness around mental health must be taken to the next level—to meet an old problem with new solutions.
 One key to building mental resilience is meditation.